+Guns may be tough tools, but they are still susceptible to damage.
 A scratch or two may not affect performance, but a drop onto concrete may cause damage to the sights—or worse.

-The 5 Top AR-15 Hard Cases of 2019: Outdoor Empire Reviews
+The 5 Top AR-15 Hard Cases of 2022: Outdoor Empire Reviews

-- Pelican 1700 Rifle Case
+- Best of the Rest: Pelican 1700 Series Rifle Case

 *Looking for a specific feature?
 Check out our quick-reference chart below: